google/evojax/README.md

 ### New Tasks

-We also welcome new tasks and examples.
+We also welcome new tasks and examples (see [here](https://github.com/google/evojax/tree/main/evojax/task) for all tasks in EvoJAX).
 Some suggestions:

 - Train a [Neural Turing Machine](https://en.wikipedia.org/wiki/Neural_Turing_machine) using evolution to come up with a sorting algorithm.
 - Soccer via self-play ([Example](https://mobile.aau.at/~welmenre/papers/fehervari-2010-Evolving_Neural_Network_Controllers_for_a_Team_of_Self-organizing_Robots.pdf))